elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/modules-the-basics.md

 ---

-### What is different in modules, compared to regular scripts?
+### What is different in modules compared to regular scripts?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> There are core features are valid both for browser and server-side JavaScript.
-Modules always use strict, by default.
-So, assigning to an undeclared variable will give an error.<br /><br />
+  <div><strong>Interview Response:</strong> Core features are valid for both browser and server-side JavaScript.
+Modules always use strict by default.
+So, assigning to an undeclared variable gives an error. <br /><br />
-  Each module has its own top-level scope.
-In other words, top-level variables and functions from a module are not seen in other scripts.<br /><br />
+  Each module has a separate top-level scope.
+Top-level variables, methods, and functions from a module, in general, are not visible in other scripts.<br /><br />
-  The object import.meta contains the information about the current module.
-Its content depends on the environment.
-In the browser, it contains the URL of the script, or a current webpage URL if inside HTML.<br /><br />
+  The import.meta object contains information about the current module.
+The surroundings determine its content.
+The browser includes the URL of the script or if it is inside HTML, the URL of the current webpage.<br /><br />
-  In a module, top-level this is undefined.<br /><br />
+  In top-level modules, this is undefined.<br /><br />
-  Module scripts are always deferred, same effect as defer attribute for both external and inline scripts.<br /><br />
+  Module scripts always get deferred, same as the defer property for external and inline scripts.<br /><br />
   For non-module scripts, the async attribute only works on external scripts.
 Async scripts run immediately when ready, independently of other scripts or the HTML document.
 For module scripts, it works on inline scripts as well.

 </div>